Priyanshu-Sahu/Student-MS/README.md

   in this project.

  ## Problem
-- This version works well but is **Unable to store each set of records in newline** I'll be glad if you'll suggest me some method to solve this Problem.
+- This version works well but is **Unable to store each set of records in newline of the record.txt file** I'll be glad if you'll suggest me some method to solve this Problem.

 - Note: Run the .exe file to understand the problem and, To modify the code install Conio2.h and conio.c